-a.
 Development Team Tennessee Housing Credit Experience up to 2 points To reward recent Housing Credit experience in Tennessee, developers associated with the Development Team listed in THOMAS for this Initial Application MUST have received an allocation of Housing Credit previously in Tennessee as evidenced by THDA's issuance of IRS Form(s) 8609 for that development.
-The applicant must identify the most recent Tennessee Housing Credit allocation received.
-PHAs are eligible shall receive two points.
+The Applicant must identify the most recent Tennessee Housing Credit allocation received.